Fujifilm GFX 50S Comparison Review

 The Fujifilm GFX 50S is a mirrorless interchangeable lens camera that was announced in September 2016 and is equipped with a medium format sensor.
 It offers a resolution of 51.1 megapixel.

-The Fujifilm GFX 50S has a Camera Elo of 3033.
+Is the Fujifilm GFX 50S a good camera?
+The GFX 50S has a Camera Elo of 3087.
 This very strong rating puts it among the elite group of camera grand masters.
 The GFX 50S ranks among the top 20 percent of all mirrorless interchangeable lens cameras.
-In terms of its sensor size category (medium format cameras), the GFX 50S also ranks among the top 20 percent.
+In terms of its sensor size category (medium format cameras), the GFX 50S ranks among the top 30 percent.

 |Fujifilm GFX 50S|

 |Mirrorless system camera|

 |3 shutter flaps per second|

 |148 x 94 x 91 mm, 740 g|

 Read on to find out more about the camera's size, sensor, features, reception by expert reviewers, and how it compares to other digital cameras.

 An illustration of the physical dimensions of the Fujifilm GFX 50S vis-à-vis a credit card is provided in the side-by-side display below.
 Three consecutive perspectives from the front, the top, and the back are presented.
 All size dimensions are rounded to the nearest millimeter.

 The table below summarizes the key physical specs of the Fujifilm GFX 50S alongside a set of comparators.
 If you want to review a camera pair side-by-side, just select a right-side comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible comparisons there.